lindseygreenhill/Gov1347/shocks.md

 ### Cases per Capita

-First, we will look at the same metric as above, cases per 100,000 in each battleground state.
-The graphics below show the evolution of that metric in each state as well as the relationship between Trump Support in each state and that number.
+First, we will look at the same metric as above– cases per 100,000 in each battleground state.
+The graphics below show the evolution of that metric in each state and the relationship between Trump Support in each state and that number.

 ![img](Gov1347-master/figures/arranged_covid_cases_per_hun.png)